 Figure 7 presents the speed-up for Stress.
-In this plot the number of threads is fixed to 4, and the number of parallel loops in the application goes from 40 to 256.
+In this plot the number of threads is fixed to 4, and the number of parallel loops in the application varies between 40 to 256.
 Notice that both "WD" and "ReflectionWD" outperform "JTH".
 In particular, "WD" reduces the execution time by 11% on average (21% with 8 threads), and "ReflectionWD" reduces the execution time by 21% on average (31% with 8 threads).

-Notice that as the number of parallel loops increases the difference between "WD" and "ReflectionWD" become noticeable (for 256 loops, the difference between them is 10%).
-This effect is because of the fact of the definition of a new class for each parallel loop.
-In the case of use of the "WD" transformation we are speeding-up the creation of work, since we are not creating Thread instances, but we cannot avoid the loading of the class that represents the WorkDescriptor corresponding to that parallel loop.
+As the number of parallel loops increases, the difference between "WD" and "ReflectionWD" becomes noticeable (for 256 loops, the difference between them is 10%).
+This is due to the definition of a new class for each parallel loop.
+When the "WD" transformation is used, the overhead due to work creation is reduced; however, we cannot avoid the loading of the class that represents the WorkDescriptor corresponding to that parallel loop.
 This class-loading is done in the critical path of the application and, as can be deduced from the graphs, influences the execution time of the application.
-The same may apply to JIT engines: if these engines compile all methods the first time they are executed, then they are compiling code that will never be reused, and they are enforced to compile new code for each parallel loop.
-The "ReflectionWD" transformation does not imply a class-load for every parallel loop, since the number of different classes needed to execute the application remain constant independently of the number of parallel loops (this transformation makes use of the same class for every one of them).
-Figure 8 illustrates that fact.